Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - Here is where they really need to segment the benchmark by sales motion yet, despite the hubbub around defining sales motions, they don’t do it.

-- Pipeline coverage is somewhat misdefined in my opinion as well.
-By default it’s relative to plan, not a projection or forecast.
+- Pipeline coverage is somewhat misdefined in my opinion.
+By default it should be calculated relative to plan, not a projection or forecast.
 It should also be calculated on a to-go basis during the quarter (remaining pipeline / to-go to plan) and, in cases where the forecast is significantly different from plan, it makes sense to calculate it on a to-forecast basis as well.

 - Conversion rate is defined correctly, providing we have a clear and consistent understanding of “starting.”
 For me, it’s day 1, week 3 of the quarter — allowing sales two weeks to recover from the prior close and clean up this quarter’s pipeline.
 Maybe I’m too nice, it should probably be day 1, week 2.
-Also understand that conversion rates are quite different for new and expansion ARR business, so you should always segment this metric accordingly.
-I look at it overall as well, but I’m aware that it’s really a blended average of two different rates and if that mix changes, the rate will change as well.
+Also, remember that conversion rates are quite different for new and expansion ARR pipeline, so you should always segment this metric accordingly.
+I look at it overall (aka blended) as well, but I’m aware that it’s really a blended average of two different rates and if the mix changes, the rate will change along with it.

 Sales & CS Center of Excellence (CoE) (Slide 12)

 Alas, the pitch for Insight’s CoE begins here, so our work is done.
 Thanks for sticking with me thus far.
-And feel free to click through the rest of the deck.
+And feel free to click through the rest of Insight’s deck.

 Thanks to Insight for producing this report.
 I hope in this post that I’ve demonstrated that there is significantly more work than meets the eye in understanding and interpreting a seemingly simple benchmark report.